ShVerni/AirBeamLogger/README.md

 ieee80211n=1
 wme_enabled=1
 ```
-Change `<passphrase>` to the WiFi password you'd like to use.
+Change `<passphrase>` to the Wi-Fi password you'd like to use.
 Save and close the file.

 Run `sudo nano /etc/default/hostapd` and edit the file so that the line reading
 ```bash